AliBedrosian/bootcamp_hw14_Interactive_Visualizations/Starter_Code_Submission/README.md

-# bootcamp_hw14_Interactive_Visualizations
-Alison McCondichie - Module 14 - Belly Button Challenge - Interactive Visualizations

-The purpose of this project was to build an interactive dashboard with Javascript and D3.
-The dashbaord found in the index.html file allows users to explore Belly Button Biodiversity information through an interactive dropdown menu.
-Changing the dropdown options also populates updated information for the Bubble Chart and Bar Chart.
-A link to the official study where the microbiom data was gathered is included on the webpage.
-This project highlights ability to read in information from an url using D3, then organize and create visuals based on user input interacting with the data.

-The Javascript code can be found under "static" folder --> "js" folder.
+🧫 Belly Button Biodiversity Dashboard (JavaScript + D3.js)
+This project demonstrates the creation of an interactive data visualization dashboard using JavaScript, D3.js, and HTML.

+The dashboard (accessible via index.html) allows users to explore microbial biodiversity in human belly buttons, using data from a published microbiome study.
+Users can select a test subject from a dropdown menu to dynamically update a bar chart, bubble chart, and demographic info panel.

+🧪 Project Highlights
+Pulled external JSON data using d3.json()

+Built dynamic charts that respond to user input

+Used D3.js to manipulate the DOM and bind data to SVG elements

+Organized project with clean folder structure and reusable functions

+🎯 Key Features
+Interactive dropdown menu to select sample IDs

+Real-time updates to bubble chart and bar chart based on selection

+Responsive demographic info panel

+Link to the original microbiome study included on the page

+📸 Deliverables
+index.html with embedded dashboard

+JavaScript files for data handling and visualization

+Screenshots of the dashboard in action